 In addition to supporting vulnerable adults, as a volunteer you will be expected to attend four evening scheme meetings per year and a half-day Annual General Meeting, which will be held mid-year.

-Initial training for the role will take place at Police Headquarters, Leek Wootton (provisionally on Saturday 25 September) and then on a rolling basis.
-There may also be opportunities to shadow an Appropriate Adult from the Warwickshire Youth Justice Service.
+Initial training for the role will take place at Police Headquarters, Leek Wootton and then on a rolling basis.
+There may also be opportunities to shadow other Appropriate Adults.

 To be eligible to apply you must be over 18, live or work in the Warwickshire policing area, and have been a resident of the UK for at least 3 years.
-You will not be suitable if there could be a conflict of interest e.g. you are a serving Police Officer or Justice of the Peace (Magistrate) or if you have a criminal conviction.
+You will not be suitable if there could be a conflict of interest e.g. you are a serving Police Officer or Justice of the Peace (Magistrate).

 All applications are subject to Police vetting and DBS checks.